2014 Wichita King Air crash

-On October 30, 2014, a Beechcraft King Air B200 twin turboprop crashed into a building hosting a FlightSafety International (FSI) training center shortly after taking off from Wichita Mid-Continent Airport in Wichita, Kansas.
+On October 30, 2014, a Beechcraft King Air B200 twin turboprop crashed into a building hosting a FlightSafety International (FSI) training center, shortly after taking off from Wichita Mid-Continent Airport in Wichita, Kansas.
 The pilot, the only person on board, was killed along with three people in the building; six more people in the building were injured.

 The National Transportation Safety Board (NTSB) concluded that the crash most likely occurred due to the pilot's inability to successfully control the aircraft after a reduction in power from the left engine.

 Accident

-The aircraft was operating a non scheduled repositioning flight to Mena, Arkansas.
-At 9:47 a.m. the flight was cleared by the control tower to fly the runway heading and climb to 5,000 feet altitude, shortly thereafter the take off roll began from runway 1R.
-Seconds after lift off the pilot reported "and tower just declaring an emergency ah we just lost loss the left engine".
-The aircraft made several oscillations in altitude then began a turn to the left climbing slowly.
+The aircraft was operating a non-scheduled repositioning flight to Mena, Arkansas.
+At 9:47 a.m., the flight was cleared by the control tower to fly the runway heading and climb to 5,000 feet altitude.
+Shortly thereafter, the takeoff roll began from runway 1R.
+Seconds after liftoff, the pilot reported "...and Tower, just declaring an emergency, ah, we just lost, loss the left engine".
+The aircraft made several oscillations in altitude then began a turn to the left, climbing slowly.
 The Beechcraft continued turning left, missing the top of a hangar on the west side of the runway with marginal clearance.

-At 9:48, with the landing gear extended and in a 29 degree slip left, the aircraft impacted the northeast corner of the FSI building at 92 knots while descending at 1,600 feet per minute killing the pilot and three people in the building.
-The flight duration from lift off to impact was 26 seconds with the aircraft reaching a maximum altitude of approximately 120 feet above ground level (AGL).
+At 9:48, with the landing gear extended and in a 29-degree slip left, the aircraft impacted the northeast corner of the FSI building at 92 knots while descending at 1,600 feet per minute, killing the pilot and three people in the building.
+The flight duration from lift off to impact was 26 seconds, with the aircraft reaching a maximum altitude of approximately 120 feet above ground level (AGL).

 The three people killed in the building were trapped inside one of several flight simulators installed at the facility.
 The impact and fire destroyed most of the aircraft and the FSI building sustained fire and structural damage.

 Aircraft and crew

-The King Air B200 serial number BB-1686, was manufactured in 2000 and was powered by two Pratt & Whitney PT6A-42 turboprop engines turning four bladed Hartzell constant-speed propellers.
-The aircraft was owned and operated by Gilleland Aviation Inc who had purchased it two days prior to the accident flight.
+The King Air B200, serial number BB-1686, was manufactured in 2000 and was powered by two Pratt & Whitney PT6A-42 turboprop engines turning four bladed Hartzell constant-speed propellers.
+The aircraft was owned and operated by Gilleland Aviation Inc., who had purchased it two days prior to the accident flight.
 On October 22, 2014, major scheduled maintenance was completed, including internal inspections of both engines.
 The Beechcraft logged 1.4 hours flight time and two takeoff/landing cycles since this maintenance.
 Total airframe hours was 6,314 with 7,257 cycles at the time of the crash.

 The pilot and sole occupant of the aircraft was 53-year-old Mark Goldstein, a retired Air Traffic Controller from Wichita who held a valid Federal Aviation Administration (FAA) second-class medical certificate.
 Investigators determined he had at least 3,139 total flight hours, of which 2,843 were in multiengine airplanes.